-1.2.5 Public Relations
+1.2.4 Public Relations

-Narcotics Anonymous will achieve universal public recognition and respect.
+• Narcotics Anonymous has universal recognition and respect as a viable program of recovery.

 Our groups and our members do an excellent job of carrying the message of hope directly to the suffering addict.
 But many addicts seeking help are not in our meetings receiving this message; they are in the office of a professional, or involved in the court system, or being counseled by clergy, or "helped" by frustrated family members.
 It is critical to our mission of helping addicts that these people who influence addicts in their pursuit of help are aware of NA and respect it for the viable recovery option that we know it to be.
 This education of the public at large and those professionals who deal with addicts is an important responsibility of world services.
 This responsibility is particularly urgent in countries where governmental "sanction" is necessary before addicts are even permitted to openly meet with one another, but it is relevant everywhere that the "public image" of Narcotics Anonymous needs improving.